 The Department of Health Research and the Ministry of Health and Family Welfare could consider establishing a Medical Technology Review Committee to evaluate new technologies presented as medical advancements, not including research.
 The experience of other countries with the specific technology and its implications can be reviewed, as well as the ethical, social and legal implications for our particular population.
-This would attempt to look beyond technical validity and usefulness, serving to inform health organizations and patients of possible ethical dilemmas and harm.
+This would attempt to look beyond technical validity and usefulness, serving to inform health organizations and patients of possible harm and ethical issues.
 Country needs, appropriateness, and social relevance could be evaluated.
 Genetic testing and enhancements, stem cell treatment and bio-banks, for example, may require this kind of review.
 It will be challenging to stay ahead of the science, but consultations and public viewpoints could contribute to a better understanding.

 The Committee could include experts from humanities, human rights, gender studies, scientists, lawyers and laypersons.
 The objective is not to obstruct, but provide insights and advice to regulators and professionals.
 After all, it is the duty of the state to protect human rights and evaluate entitlements and social harm.
 Leaving any review completely to professional experts and medical societies, however well meaning, risks conflict of interest situations and limited viewpoints.